 3) Final Approval

 - After a design is submitted, staff will review the item to be printed for adherence to the 3D Printing Rules and Procedures and to evaluate the printing cost.
+Staff will be in communication with the patron.

 4) Upon Completion of Print Job